 However, the generally accepted interpretation is that the inventor, within the meaning ofA60 (1) EPC, is a "natural" person or a human (ie natural person).

 Indeed, how to accept that "rights" to the invention belong to a machine or an algorithm, knowing that no national law (ie member states) provides a property attached to an entity other than a human.

 First of all, the EPC only requires the designation of an inventor.
 There is no penalty if the inventor is not the right one or if he does not even exist (see filing requirements in Europe).

 But in truth, this is not even the subject for me: the real question is what is the inventive act and who is doing it.

 Indeed, it is quite clear that an AI is not more than a computer program helping a human.
 The human will choose how to use the AI, will choose the data set to train it, will look at the output data to assess their relevance and applicability to the problem that it arises.

-Therefore, there is really no difference with the use of this human simulator / calculator that will help this person.
-It would not occur to anyone to say "the inventor did not realize an invention because he used a computer to realize his invention".
+Therefore, there is no real difference with the use by this human of a simulator / a calculator that will help this person.
+It would not occur to anyone to say "the inventor did not make an invention because he used a computer to make his invention".

 Thus, it is always possible to argue that the inventor is the person handling the AI in order to obtain the desired result.

 Regarding the ownership of the invention, we may ask whether the holder of the AI may file a patent application for an invention out of the hat of an AI.